BolaWagdy/Cpp-Gui-Page/README.md

 # How can you run this program:

-1. Open visual studio installer and go to modifiy
+1. Open visual studio installer and choose modifiy
+2. Choose modifiy of visual studio community
+3. Choose individual components
+4. Search for CLI latest version and press modifiy.
+5. Open googl and search for how to create a C++ GUI file.

 # How to change username & password ?